Universality in spacetime $\omega$ modes of quarkyonic stars: Perturbed state

 The interior of a nonrotating neutron star is characterized by two fundamental degrees of freedom: the matter perturbations, describing oscillations of the dense nuclear fluid, and the spacetime perturbations, which represent the associated ripples in the gravitational field \cite{Throne_1967,Lindblom_1983}.
 This coupling is essential for modeling stellar oscillations that can emit gravitational waves.
 The even-parity perturbations in the Regge--Wheeler gauge are described by the metric~\cite{Lindblom_1983}.

 where \(H_0\), \(H_1\), and \(K\) are radial functions representing the metric perturbations, and \(\omega\) is the complex oscillation frequency whose real part gives the mode frequency and imaginary part the damping rate due to gravitational wave emission.
+The $\nu$ can be calculated using the relation $\frac{d\nu}{dr}=2~{}\frac{(M+4\pi r^{3}p)}{r(r-2M)}$.
 The fluid perturbations are described by the Lagrangian displacement vector, which characterizes how fluid elements move during oscillations \cite{Throne_1967,Lindblom_1983}:

 where \(W\) and \(V\) represent the radial and the horizontal (tangential) displacement, respectively.
 The $Y_{\ell m}(\theta, \phi)=Y_{\ell m}(e^{i\omega t})$ represents the spherical harmonics.

 To formulate a well-posed eigenvalue problem for \(\omega\), one must avoid singularities that arise in the perturbation equations.
 This is achieved by introducing a new variable \(X\), which is related to the Lagrangian pressure variation: